Home » Posts tagged 'Asher Miller'

 Responding to Collapse: Uncertain Future Forum Wrap-Up

-When we invited Dahr Jamail, Meghan Kallman, Taylor Brorby, and Winona LaDuke to answer the admittedly difficult and emotionally charged question that is this forum’s topic, we didn’t expect to get the “right” answer from any of them.
+Responding to Collapse: Uncertain Future Forum Wrap-Up When we invited Dahr Jamail, Meghan Kallman, Taylor Brorby, and Winona LaDuke to answer the admittedly difficult and emotionally charged question that is this forum’s topic, we didn’t expect to get the “right” answer from any of them.
 There is no “right” answer.
-What’s “right” is subjective—very much dependent on our individual circumstances and how we define “collapse.”
-I would venture that the answer is also fundamentally unknowable.
-It will be a moving target as the complex, adaptive systems of energy, climate, economy, and politics interact in ways that we can neither predict nor fully prepare for.
+What’s “right” is subjective—very much dependent […]

 U.S. Department of Energy Doubles Down on Shale Optimism

-The U.S. stock market is not the only thing that’s gotten overheated in the last few years.
-Exuberance over U.S. energy output has hit a record high as natural gas production has reached its all-time peak, and oil production nears highs not seen in 47 years.
-Thanks to the so-called “shale revolution” (tapping previously inaccessible fossil fuels in shale rock deposits through the use of hydraulic fracturing and horizontal drilling technologies), the U.S. government has green-lighted liquefied natural gas export terminals and pipelines and lifted the ban on oil exports.
-The statistical arm of the U.S. Department of Energy—the Energy Information Administration (EIA)—predicts that the United States will become a net energy exporter in the next five years, a status we haven’t enjoyed since Eisenhower was president.
+U.S. Department of Energy Doubles Down on Shale Optimism The U.S. stock market is not the only thing that’s gotten overheated in the last few years.
+Exuberance over U.S. energy output has hit a record high as natural gas production has reached its all-time peak, and oil production nears highs not seen in 47 years. […]

 Olduvai IV: Courage